lamya3/mqsrv-insurgency-sourcemod-release/README.md

 # mqsrv-insurgency-sourcemod

 <div align=center>
-README also available in Chinese simplified: [中文自述文件](https://github.com/lamya3/mqsrv-insurgency-sourcemod-release/blob/main/README_zh_CN.md)
+README also available in Chinese simplified: <a href="https://github.com/lamya3/mqsrv-insurgency-sourcemod-release/blob/main/README_zh_CN.md">中文自述文件</a>
 </div>

 A source code repository of sourcemod plugins, which can be used for game insurgency.